LI-DOG Board of Directors

 Lynn is a CPA and Adjunct Professor of Accounting at SUNY-Old Westbury.
 She has served as Treasurer of LI-DOG and has been a member of the Board since Feb.
 2009.
 Lynn has frequented Coindre Hall for years with all of her Labrador retrievers.

 Barbara is the founder of LI-DOG and has been a Director since May 2004.
 Barbara has been an integral player in all of LI-DOG’s organizational efforts beginning with her work on Coindre Hall in 1998 and continuing through the creation of dog parks in East Northport, West Hills, Blydenburgh, Robinson Farm, Cherry Ave., and the off-leash beach at Mud Creek County Park in Patchogue.
-In 2013, Barbara played a key role in LI-DOG’s efforts to organize dog owners and gain support for the designation of on-leash dog walking trails in the Town of Huntington.
-Barbara trains and exercises her Irish Setter on open land throughout Long Island.
-She has a new addition, an English Cocker Lexi, who also loves the outdoors and participating in agility and other performance events.
+Barbara played a key role in LI-DOG’s efforts to organize dog owners and gain support for the designation of on-leash dog walking trails in the Town of Huntington.
+Barbara trains and exercises her 2 English Cocker Spaniels – Lexi and CeCe.
+They both enjoy visiting many of the dog friendly parks that LI-Dog has helped create and competing in obedience and agility trials.

 Elizabeth is a marketing, promotions and public relations professional and has been actively involved in LI-DOG since 2010.
 She has developed promotions that generate content to further our goals of more access to public parks and beaches for LI dog owners and their dogs.
 She now serves on the Communications Committee where her focus is on helping to create and design our organization’s marketing and promotional materials as well as contributing to our newly designed website, all with the goal of increasing awareness of LI-DOG and its mission.
 Liz and her Mutt-i-gree/Terrier mix Maxwell can be found enjoying parks and beaches around Long Island.